 - (A) The PUD District is intended to provide for large-scale residential or residential-recreational development.
 This District shall have no definite boundaries until such are approved by the County Board on the recommendation of the Land and Zoning Committee in accordance with procedures prescribed for zoning amendments by Sec.
 59.69, Wis.
 Stats.
 Plans for the proposed development shall be submitted in duplicate, and shall show the location, size and proposed use of all structures and land included in the areas involved.
-The plans may provide for a combination of single and multifamily development as well as related commercial uses, provided that the plans indicate that: - (1) A single area of at least five (5) acres is involved. - (2) Each residential building and lot in the District will conform to the R-1 District requirements and each commercial building and lot will conform to the C- l District requirements. - (3) Adequate streets and sidewalks as determined to serve the needs of the area involved will be provided.

-- (4) Adequate access to public streets and proper internal circulation will be provided. - (5) Adequate sewer and water facilities will be provided. - (6) The development will constitute a reasonable extension of the living areas in the County and will be compatible with surrounding land uses. - (B) The requirements of this District shall apply uniformly to all such residential or residential recreational developments regardless of type or form of ownership.
+The plans may provide for a combination of single and multi-family development as well as related commercial uses, provided that the plans indicate that: - (1) A single area of at least five (5) acres is involved. - (2) Each residential building and lot in the District will conform to the R-1 District requirements and each commercial building and lot will conform to the C-1 District requirements. - (3) Adequate streets and sidewalks as determined to serve the needs of the area involved will be provided. - (4) Adequate access to public streets and proper internal circulation will be provided. - (5) Adequate sewer and water facilities will be provided. - (6) The development will constitute a reasonable extension of the living areas in the County and will be compatible with surrounding land uses.
+The development will constitute a reasonable extension of the living areas in the County and will be compatible with surrounding land uses. - (B) The requirements of this District shall apply uniformly to all such residential or residential recreational developments regardless of type or form of ownership.